ecorey/SUI-Move-Bootcamp-Final-Project/README.md

 ![flour created](./create_flour1.jpg)

-After the object is created it can then be queried and the object details can be seen such as the UID for the particualt object.
+After the object is created it can then be queried and the object details can be seen such as the UID for the particular object.
 Below is a picture of querying the Flour object that was created above.

 ![flour object](./create_flour2.jpg)